MajorTom3K1M/wasm-chat/README.md

 Before running the project, ensure you have the following installed:

-- Rust (version 1.73 or higher)
+- Rust (version 1.73)
 - Cargo (Rust package manager)
-- Trunk (for building and serving the Yew frontend)
+- Trunk (for building and serving the Yew frontend version 0.16.0 required)
 - Docker Compose (optional, for running the Dockerized version)

 ## Configuration